Why is cropping your subject important?

 How to use a viewfinder to crop your subject

 To get interesting ideas for compositions, use a viewfinder to select a part of the scene in front of you.
-There are two ways of looking at your scene:
+There are two ways of looking at your scene and cropping in art:

 Distant cropping, in which you fit your complete subject within the frame.